MAT in Science Education

 Practicum (8 cr)

 Licensed classroom teachers and Boston University faculty supervise student-teaching experiences.
-Students select practicum experiences from the options listed below.
+Students select the appropriate practicum experiences from either of the two below.

 - SED SC 509 Student Teaching Practicum: Science 5–8 (8 cr)